rpnow/rpnow/README.md

 Tested on Ubuntu 16.04 using Docker 17 and Docker-compose 1.9.

+## Installing
+A convenience script is provided for quickly installing vendor components within the repository.

+    ./run.sh

 ## Running
 RPNow can be run in two distinct modes: development and production.